eiffel-community/eiffel/eiffel-syntax-and-usage/activity-linking.md

 This link type is relevant mostly to non event-triggered activities.
 It is though recommended to also use it for event-triggered activities, as it helps to visualize the full chain of activities in a pipeline in a common way regardless of how each activity was triggered.
 By always providing PRECURSOR links between activities, a visualization tool does not need to follow any CAUSE links in order to visualize the activity relationships.

-For event links between serially executed pipelines, e.g. when a source change in an integration repository is automatically created by an update to an upstream dependency for that integration, there would be a CAUSE link to the event notifying that updated dependency.
+For event links between two or more complete pipelines, e.g. when a source change in an integration repository is automatically created by an update to an upstream dependency for that integration, there would be a CAUSE link to the event notifying that updated dependency.
 The protocol currently does not recommend to use a PRECURSOR link in that scenario.

 __Required:__ No
 __Legal sources:__ [EiffelActivityTriggeredEvent](../eiffel-vocabulary/EiffelActivityTriggeredEvent.md),